bismuthfoundation/Hack-with-BIS/01-Concepts/readme.md

 # Bismuth concepts

-A quick overview of main Bismuth concept.
+A quick overview of main Bismuth concepts.

+## No public smart contract

+The current Bismuth model is very different from the Ethereum one.
+You simply can't transpose what is done with smart contracts and solidity.
+Bismuth does not need public "smart" contracts atm, and does not have a VM where every nodes executes the same code.

+See Bismuth Execution model: https://github.com/bismuthfoundation/Hack-with-BIS/blob/master/01-Concepts/Bismuth-Model.md

 ## The Bismuth Transactions